CORE-GATECH-GROUP/serpent-tools/docs/glossary.rst

 .. glossary::

     Anaconda
-        Python distrubution that makes installing packages like :term:`numpy` easier for Windows.
+        Python distribution that makes installing packages like :term:`numpy` easier for Windows.
 Includes over 700 packages.
 For a smaller, more minimal approach, see :term:`Miniconda`.
 For more information, see